What is Data Modeling?

 - The data model improves data quality.

-- It helps Project Managers with a better scope and quality management and improves performance to the core.
+- It helps Project Managers with better scope and quality management and improves performance to the core.

 - It defines relational tables, stored procedures, and primary and foreign keys.